jenkinsci/datadog-plugin/README.md

 7. Save your configuration.

 ### Port 7 usage
 When a Jenkins Agent node connects to the controller, the plugin on the controller sends a corresponding event to Datadog.
-During event creation, the plugin calls Jenkins core APIs to retrieve agent metadata (such as hostname and labels).
+During event creation, the plugin calls Jenkins core APIs to retrieve Agent metadata (such as hostname and labels).
 These API calls internally perform several checks, including a reachability test using java.net.InetAddress#isReachable.
 This call sends a TCP SYN packet from the controller to port 7 on the Agent node.
 The server on the Agent node responds with a RST packet (Reset).

 This is a common technique used to verify network connectivity between services.
 The fact that it gets a RST response (rather than no response) confirms that: